yeahml/yeahml/README.md

 <img src="./misc/yf_logo_draft_02.png" width="300">
 </p>

-YeahML is a prototype framework for creating ML models ([D|R|C]NNs, primarily) using only, easy to understand, with sane defaults, configuration files (yaml).
+YeahML is a prototype framework for creating ML models ([D|R|C]NNs, primarily) using only, easy to understand, with sane defaults, configuration files (yaml or json).
 Examples are currently being worked through and can be found in the [examples directory](./examples/README.md)

 The goal of the core implementation is as follows: